artefactual/automation-tools/README.md

 1. Copy the configuration file:

-    ```
+    ```shell
     `cp /usr/lib/archivematica/automation-tools/etc/transfers.conf
     /etc/archivematica/automation-tools/`
     ```

 2. Copy the script:

-    ```
+    ```shell
     cp /usr/lib/archivematica/automation-tools/etc/transfer-script.sh /etc/archivematica/automation-tools/
     ```

 3. Create a transfer source for the automation-tools in the storage service:

     You can use an existing transfer source, or set up a new one.
 For Docker environments the standard transfer source is `$HOME/.am/ss-location-data/`.

     _Note_: If you run Docker as `sudo` the `.am` folder is owned by the root user.
 To use this folder you might want to change the folder permissions of `.am`.

 4. Your default script should be configured along the lines of this:

     `transfer-script.sh`:

-    ```bash
+    ```shell
     #!/bin/bash
     # /etc/archivematica/automation-tools/transfer-script.sh
     cd /usr/lib/archivematica/automation-tools/